Automattic/mcp-server-gravatar/README.md

 5. `get_avatar_by_id`
    - Retrieve the avatar image for a Gravatar profile using an avatar identifier.
 Functionally identical to the email variant but uses a direct identifier for lookup.
 More efficient when you already have the hashed identifier.
    - Required inputs:
      - `avatarIdentifier` (string): Avatar identifier for the Gravatar profile.
-Accepts: SHA256 hash of normalized email address (preferred), or MD5 hash of normalized email address (deprecated).
+An Avatar Identifier is an email address that has been normalized (e.g. lower-cased and trimmed) and then hashed with either SHA256 (preferred) or MD5 (deprecated).
 Note: Unlike profile identifiers, avatar identifiers cannot use URL slugs - only email hashes are supported.
    - Optional inputs:
      - `size` (number, default: undefined): Desired avatar size in pixels (1-2048).
 Images are square, so this sets both width and height.
 Common sizes: 80 (default web), 200 (high-res web), 512 (large displays).
      - `defaultOption` (string, default: undefined): Fallback image style when no avatar exists.
 Options: '404' (return HTTP 404 error instead of image), 'mp' (mystery person silhouette), 'identicon' (geometric pattern), 'monsterid' (generated monster), 'wavatar' (generated face), 'retro' (8-bit style), 'robohash' (robot), 'blank' (transparent).